veldrane/lab/README.md

 #### OS setup ####

-Centos 8 with kvm is used for this purpose.
+Rocky 9 with kvm is used for this purpose.

 #### KVM setup ####